hindu-comm/weblogs/manasataramgini/2017/07/2017-07-03_leaves-from-the-scrapbook-2.md

 By then we could see Mars dimly through the fringes of the trees above the Eastern horizon.
 The electrician immediately broke out into a frenzied dance and began to suddenly speak in Sanskrit.
 Impersonating Vīrabhadra in his march against the deva-s at Rudra’s behest he began to jump up and down and whirl his trident with great ferocity.
 He spoke of striking Indra and Viṣṇu.
 He spoke of chopping off Sarasvatī-s tongue.
-He roared that he had smashed the face of Pūṣaṇ\!
+He roared that he had smashed the face of Pūṣaṇ!
 And again he yelled that he had torn out the eyes of Bhaga.
 Finally picking up the skull of a goat he whirled around at a dizzying speed.
 Any other man might have collapsed with all that whirling that he did.
 I watched bewildered along with Indrasena and Pinakasena as he yelled again and again beating his ḍamaru.
 Some of the people gathered there brought ash fresh from the cremation ground and smeared it on his forehead and dusted him with it.
 Then he began chanting: “ so’ham so’ham । jaya jaya rudra mahāraudra bhadrāvatāra mahābhairava kālabhairava kalpāntabhairava kapāla-mālā-dhara khaṭvāṅga-carma-khaḍga-dhara pāśāṅkuśa-ḍamarū-śūla-cāpa-bāṇa-gadā-śakti-bhindipāla-tomara-musala-mudgara-pāśa-parigha-bhuśuṇḍī-śataghnī-cakrādy-āyudha-bhīṣaṇākāra sahasra-mukha-daṃṣṭrā-karālavadana sarvatomukha viśvatomukha